tytydraco/yessleep/out/The_Mothers_of_Perdition_part_7_FINAL.md

 The first two neptunia games had been jokes and the third one was a trap.
 Once you got too the impossible joke ending after a barrage of impossible side quests you came too and impossible boss.
 After you got owned by the impossible boss the enemies in the first 2 games then all became impossible.

-Plutia interrupted me "You but I sparred you!
+Plutia interrupted me "You, but I sparred you!
 You didn't finish the second game, and you are just assuming they are invincible in neptunia 1!
 You haven't tried it out yet.
-And I mean if ever want t suicide ill make special for you if you go back and finish the spell..."
+And I mean if you ever want to suicide ill make it special for you if you go back and finish the spell..."

 Santa muarte barked "Go to the meth cave so that you may see my children in action, and so that you may retrieve your stuff, and so that you may know who you are!"